 Trunk Calls are:

-Elephants are known to have a complex compilation of noises and calls.
-These noises include low-frequency rumbles, grunts, cries, trumpets, snorts, and barks.
-Elephants have also joined primates, monkeys, and bats, in being one of the few land animals that can imitate sounds.
+These gentle giants are known to have complex animal sounds with a compilation of noises and calls.
+These incredible elephant communication sounds include low-frequency rumbles, grunts, cries, trumpets, snorts, and other vocalizations.
+They have also joined primates, monkeys, and bats, in being one of the few land animals that can imitate other sounds.

 Studies have shown that elephants can even imitate the sounds of traffic.
 Learning about the imitation sounds that these animals make is important in the study of their complex social behavior.